qo-proto/qh/docs/protocol-definition.md

 ## 1. Introduction

-The QH Protocol (Quite Ok HTTP Protocol) is a client-server, text-based communication protocol inspired by HTTP.
+The QH Protocol (Quite Ok HTTP Protocol) is a client-server, binary communication protocol inspired by HTTP.
 It defines a simple, extensible mechanism for exchanging structured requests and responses over qotp.

-QH is designed to be machine readable.
+QH is designed to be compact and machine-efficient.

 QH uses a **request/response model**.

 - The client sends a request message to the server.
 - The server replies with a response message.
-- Each message is encoded in UTF-8 text unless otherwise specified.
+- Messages use binary encoding for metadata (version, method, status codes) and UTF-8 for text content.
-- The header section is separated from the body by a special character.
+- The header section is separated from the body by the End of Text (ETX) character `\x03`.

 ### 1.1 Purpose